-The grant from National Skills Fund amounting to R88.2 million as per existing MOU, The grant from Local Government Sector Education and Training Authority amounting to R1.3 million and which were not part of the 2024/2025 tabled budget as per provincial gazette.
+In the 2024/2025 adjustment budget the municipality received a grant from the KwaZulu-Natal Amafa and Research Institute amounting to R180 thousand, a grant from National Skills Fund amounting to R88.2 million a grant from Local Government Sector Education and Training Authority amounting to R1.2 million which are not part of the 2025/2026 budget as per provincial gazette.
+These grants are yet to be confirmed by the funders.